orbitalquark/textadept/docs/api.md

 - "%*n*[*Shell code*]" for Shell transforms, where *n* is optional.
 - "%*n*{*items*}" for multiple choice placeholders.

-While Textadept currently supports legacy snippets, it will not do so forever.
-It is recommended that you migrate your snippets using the following steps:
+You can migrate your snippets using the following steps:

 1. Substitute '%' with '$' in tab stops and mirrors.
 2. Substitute "%*n*(*default*)" default placeholders with "${*n*:*default*}".
 The following